Lecrapouille/WebSiteGenerator/README.md

 Mise &agrave; jour le : Lun 11 sep 17 (12h09)
 ````

+### Macros

+todo

 ### Remarks

 * Beware of extra new lines generated.
 M4 language is pain for that.
-That is why you'll not see extra lines in m4x and macros finishing with the dnl token.
+That is why you'll not see extra lines in m4x and macros finishing with the `dnl` token.
+I add some shell commands in the Makefile to kill them.
 * Be sure m4x files are coded in iso-latin-1 but not UTF-8, Emacs script will not correctly convert accents.
 * Beware of the punctuation mark ',' which can conflicting with m4 parameter separator.
 You have to replace your comma by `[,]` or add brackets surrounding the critical sentence.
 Test this code:
 ```